bhuvanesh-hj/life-skills-track/energy-management.md

 5. **Stay Consistent:**
    - Maintain my exercise schedule, even on days when motivation is low, to build a lasting habit.

-By following these steps, I can enhance my fitness and overall well-being.